 What is a True Positive?

-Even if the file was safe to open and the antivirus program did misclassify it, the alert it raised to the end user is valid — and usually appreciated.
+Even if the file was safe to open and the antivirus program did misclassify it, the alert is raised to the end-user is valid — and usually appreciated.
 Most people would rather know about a potential security threat than have it fly under the radar.

 Essentially, these events can be safe and they can be dangerous.
 Because of this inherent grey area, True Positives often require close examination by someone who has full context and awareness of the circumstances.
 It’s never good practice for a Security Ops team to ignore them outright.

 And yet, they do — alarmingly often, and for a variety of different reasons.
 We’ll get to those in a bit, but for now, let’s shift our focus to events that are more clearly classified.

 What about clearly non-malicious events?

 These are known as either False Positives or True Negatives.